 For Your Wood Deck

-Although they are beautiful in appearance, pressure treated and natural wood decks can become dangerously slippery, especially in weather conditions like rain or snow.
-When pine, cedar, redwood wood is wet, it has less traction and lead to slips, trips, and falls.
+Although they are beautiful in appearance, pressure-treated and natural wood decks can become dangerously slippery, especially in weather conditions like rain or snow.
+When pine, cedar, or redwood wood is wet, it has less traction and leads to slips, trips, and falls.
 In colder climates, snow and ice can also collect on the wood, creating another safety hazard.